Terms & Conditions

-Refunds and exchanges will only be offered in the event of cancellation or rescheduling.
-Refund or exchange must be requested from your point of purchase and can only be claimed by the person who made the booking.
-Refund will only cover the face value of the tickets and any associated booking fees, delivery charge and/or restoration levy.
+Refunds or exchanges must be requested from your point of purchase and can only be claimed by the person who made the booking.
+Refunds will only cover the face value of the tickets and will not include associated booking fees, delivery charge and/or restoration levy.

 Some performances may have specific conditions of sale.
 These will be listed on the event pages for that event on this site and it is the responsibility of the ticket holder to check this before they purchase tickets.

 Tickets may be restricted to a maximum number per person for certain events.

 The Royal Albert Hall reserves the right to make alterations to the advertised programme.

 Tickets are required for each child attending a performance.
 All customers aged 14 years or below must be accompanied by an adult aged 18 years or over.
 Some performances and/or specific seating areas may have different age restrictions.
 It is the responsibility of the ticket holder to check any restrictions before they purchase tickets.
 The policy relating to children at the Hall does vary considerably depending on the individual event and specific event age restrictions or recommendations can be found on the individual event page.

 Every effort to admit latecomers will be made at a suitable break in the event, but admission cannot always be guaranteed.